Dmitry Merezhkovsky: Debut

-Much as Dmitry disliked his tight upper-lipped, stone-faced father, later he had to give him credit for being the first one to have noticed and, in his emotionless way, appreciate his first poetic exercises.
+Much as Dmitry disliked his stiff upper-lipped, stone-faced father, later he had to give him credit for being the first one to have noticed and, in his emotionless way, appreciate his first poetic exercises.
 In July 1879, in Alupka, Crimea, Sergey Ivanovich introduced Dmitry to the legendary Princess Yekaterina Vorontzova, once Pushkin's sweetheart.
 The grand dame admired the boy's verses: she (according to a biographer) "spotted in them a must-have poetic quality: the metaphysical sensitivity of a young soul" and encouraged him to soldier on.
 Somewhat different was young Merezhkovsky's encounter with another luminary, Fyodor Dostoyevsky, again staged by his well-connected father.
 As the boy started reciting his work, nervous to the point of stuttering, the famous novelist listened rather impatiently, then said: "Poor, very poor.
 To write well, one has to suffer.
 Suffer!" – "Oh no, I'd rather he won't – either suffer, or write well!", the appalled father exclaimed.
 The boy left Dostoyevsky's house much frustrated by the great man's verdict.
 Merezhkovsky's debut publication followed the same year: the Saint Petersburg magazine Zhivopisnoe obozrenie published two of his poems, "Little Cloud" and "The Autumn Melody".
 A year later another poem, "Narcissus", was included in a charity compilation benefiting destitute students, edited by Pyotr Yakubovich.

 In autumn 1882 Merezhkovsky attended one of the first of Semyon Nadson's public readings and, deeply impressed, wrote him a letter.
 Soon Nadson became Merezhkovsky's closest friend – in fact, the only one, apart from his mother.
 Later researchers suggested there was some mystery shared by the two young men, something to do with "fatal illness, fear of death and longing for faith as an antidote to such fear".
 Nadson died in 1887, Varvara Vasilyevna two years later; feeling that he had lost everything he'd ever had in this world, Merezhkovsky submerged into deep depression.

 In January 1883 Otechestvennye Zapiski published two more of Merezhkovsky's poems.
 "Sakya Muni", the best known of his earlier works, entered popular poetry-recital compilations of the time and made the author almost famous.
 By 1896 Merezhkovsky was rated as "a well-known poet" by the Brockhaus and Efron Encyclopedic Dictionary.
 Years later, having gained fame as a novelist, he felt embarrassed by his poetry and, when compiling his first Complete series in the late 1900s, cut the poetry section down by several pieces.
 Nevertheless, Merezhkovsky's poems remained popular, and some major Russian composers, Rachmaninoff and Tchaikovsky among them, have set dozens of them to music.